Anatol Heintz

 Anatol Heintz (9 February 1898 - 23 February 1975) was a Russo-Norwegian palaeontologist.

 He was born in Petrograd to the geophysicist Yevgeniy Alfredovich Heintz (1869–1918) and Olga Fyodorovna Hoffmann (1871–1958).
 He had two older siblings.
-In 1919 the family fled to Norway.
+In 1919, the family fled to Norway.
 He studied at the Norwegian National Academy of Craft and Art Industry from 1919 to 1920 and at the Royal Frederick University from 1920, where he graduated in palaeontology in 1928.
 He was then hired as a curator at the Paleontological Museum of Tøyen.
 He took the dr.philos. degree in 1932 on the thesis The Structure of Dinichthys.
 A Contribution to our Knowledge of the Arthrodira.
-As a researcher he was inspired by Johan Kiær, and specialized in ancient fish, conducting paleontological expeditions to Svalbard.
-In 1939 he published Cephalaspida from Downtonian of Norway, about cephalaspida excavated at Ringerike.
+As a researcher, he was inspired by Johan Kiær, and specialized in ancient fish, conducting paleontological expeditions to Svalbard.
+In 1939, he published Cephalaspida from Downtonian of Norway, about cephalaspid an excavated at Ringerike.
 He was appointed professor at the University of Oslo and director of the Paleontological Museum in 1940.

-In 1940 Norway was occupied by Nazi Germany.
+In 1940, Norway was occupied by Nazi Germany.
 Open protests ensued when the Nazi authorities were about to change the rules for admission to the university in autumn 1943.
 In retaliation, the Gestapo arrested 11 staff, 60 male students and 10 female students.
 The staff Johannes Andenæs, Bjørn Føyn, Johan Christian Schreiner, Eiliv Skard, Harald K. Schjelderup, Odd Hassel, Ragnar Frisch, Carl Jacob Arnholm, Endre Berner and Anatol Heintz were sent to Grini concentration camp.
 Heintz was incarcerated at Bredtveit from 15 October to 22 November, then at Berg until 8 December, then at Grini until 24 December 1944.
 While at Grini he held numerous popular science lectures for the other inmates.

-After the war he assumed his positions as professor and director, which he held until retiring in 1966.
+After the war, he assumed his positions as professor and director, which he held until retiring in 1966.
 He was also chairman of Norsk Geologisk Forening from 1945 to 1946, and co-founder and first chairman of Norske naturhistoriske museers landsforbund from 1938 to 1949 and 1958 to 1961.
 He was also a fellow of the Norwegian Academy of Science and Letters and an honorary member of the Geological Society of London.

-Since 1928 he was married to Mary Solnørdal (1901–1991).
+Since 1928, he was married to Mary Solnørdal (1901–1991).
 Their daughter Natascha Heintz became a notable palaeontologist.
 Anatol Heintz died in February 1975 in Bærum.